T-Troll/alienfx-tools/Doc/alienfan-gui.md

 - CTRL+ALT+0..N - switch active power mode.
 0 is for Manual, 1..N for system-defined
 - F17 (G-key for Dell G-series laptops) - Enable/disable G-Mode (performance mode)

+## Known issues
+- Application can freeze at first start for some seconds in case you have Intel CPU.
+It's normal situation, application trying to obtain Intel sensor names.
+- Fans can only be controlled in "Manual" mode (BIOS limitation), all other modes utilize BIOS-defined control values.
+- Some BIOSes limit fan RPMs to lower values under heavy system load (Power subsystem have not enough reserves for fans).
+- In case BIOS drives mode set to "Raid", SSD temperatures into fan control will be fake (always 60C) at some systems.